 Dr. Greg Rough, chief executive, will remain in his leadership position at Wesley Institute.
 Dr. Duane Kilty, chief financial officer and vice president for Business Affairs, and Dr. Bridget Aitchison, dean for International Programs, will lead the initiative for IWU.

 “Church leadership in New Zealand and Australia tells us that 70% of their young people lose their faith upon attending a government university.
 Additionally, the needs of working adults are not being served by universities in the accelerated, andragogical model for which IWU is known,” said Aitchison.
-“Through this acquisition, two missionally-aligned institutions will be able to provide a high-quality education that is grounded in a Biblical worldview to both types of students.”
+“Through this partnership, two missionally-aligned institutions will be able to provide a high-quality education that is grounded in a Biblical worldview to both types of students.”

 Phillip Cave AM, chairman of the Wesley Institute Board, said, “We are very excited about the next phase of Wesley Institute’s development, elevating the institution to university status and growing our outreach across Asia-Pacific.”